 When you’re done erasing the background using all the options, it’s time to save your file.
 Go to File, and select Save As, and save the file as JPEG and PSD.

-Remove Background Using the Pen Tool
+Method 3: Remove Background in Photoshop Using the Pen Tool

 The pen tool is mostly useful for images that have sharp edges.
 Editing images with blur edges can be frustrating sometimes.
 Pen tool works by creating a path around a subject, and as you draw the line, you can create it as you wish.
 For working with curves or straight lines, the pen tool is really useful for post-processing.